 The Rozenberg Tulip Award in DNA Computing

 Each year, the Rozenberg Tulip Award is awarded for outstanding achievements in the field of Biomolecular Computing and Molecular Programming.
-Past recipients are:
+Past recipients were as follows:

-- 2016 (DNA22): Friedrich C. Simmel (Technical University of Munich), Professor at the Department of Physics, Technical University of Munich.
+- 2016 (DNA22): Friedrich C. Simmel, Professor at the Department of Physics, Technical University of Munich.

-- 2015 (DNA21): Lila Kari (University of Western Ontario), Professor at the Department of Computer Science, University of Western Ontario
+- 2015 (DNA21): Lila Kari, Professor at the Department of Computer Science, University of Western Ontario

-- 2014 (DNA20): David Soloveichik (University of California), Assistant Professor at the Department of Electrical and Computer Engineering, University of Texas, Austin
+- 2014 (DNA20): David Soloveichik, Assistant Professor at the Department of Electrical and Computer Engineering, University of Texas, Austin

 - 2013 (DNA19): Hao Yan and Yan Liu, Professors at the Department of Chemistry and Biochemistry & Biodesign Institute, Arizona State University.